milesw/migrate_demo/README.md

-# Demo: Intro to Migrate in Drupal 8
+# Demo for "Intro to Migrate in Drupal 8"

 This is demo code prepared for the Bangkok Drupal Meetup on March 31, 2016.
 It demonstrates a basic Drupal 7 to Drupal 8 content migration using the Migrate module and Drush.
 Content being migrated includes: organisations (nodes), countries (taxonony terms), and people (users).
 Drush scripts to populate sample content are included.